Majda8/Dynamic-Multi-Page-E-Learning-Website/README.md

   - **Light Mode**: A traditional light color scheme for bright environments.
   - **Glass Mode**: A translucent, "frosted glass" effect for a modern and sleek look.
 - **Color Customization**: Users can change the theme color for a personalized experience.

-## Pages

-1. **Home Page** (index.html)
-   The landing page for the website, showcasing available courses, and providing navigation to other sections.

-2. **Courses Page** (courses.html)
-   A list of available courses for users to explore.
-Each course is linked to its detailed page.

-3. **Course Details Page** (details.html)
-   A detailed page about a specific course, including course content, instructors, and other relevant information.

-4. **Login Page** (log-in.html and log-in.php)
-   A login page allowing users to authenticate and access their profiles or courses.

-5. **Sign-Up Page** (sign-up.html and sign-up.php)
-   A registration page for new users to create an account on the platform.

-6. **Contact Page** (contact.html)
-   A page for users to contact the website administrators with any inquiries.

-7. **Miscellaneous**
-   Includes stylesheets (css), images (img), JavaScript files (js), and other assets such as web fonts and videos.

-## Directory Structure

-- **.vscode/**: Configuration settings for Visual Studio Code.
-- **css/**: Stylesheets used for the website design and layout.
-- **img/**: Images used throughout the website.
-- **js/**: JavaScript files for adding interactivity and dynamic content.
-- **video/**: Video files included for course content or tutorials.
-- **webfonts/**: Custom web fonts used in the website's design.
-- **config.php**: PHP configuration file for server-side operations.
-- **HTML Files**: Various HTML files representing different pages such as `index.html`, `courses.html`, `log-in.html`, etc.

 ## Installation